La’o Hamutuk

 Since last year, Timor-Leste’s human development index has risen slightly but its rank has dropped, falling below Madagascar, Cameroon, Swaziland, Djibouti, Lesotho, Kenya, Mauritania and Haiti in the rankings.
 Last year's 2006 UNDP Human Development Report, based on 2004 data, calculated Timor-Leste’s HDI as 0.512, ranking 142 out of 177, down from 140 the previous year, which was the first time the HDR included statistics about Timor-Leste.
 The principal reason for the decline is the Adult Literacy statistic, which dropped from 58.6% (rank 110) in 2004 to 50.1% (rank 123) in 2005, a change which probably reflects inconsistencies in data rather than people forgetting how to read.

 The complete 2007/8 UNDP Human Development Report and related information are available from http://hdr.undp.org/en/reports/global/hdr2007-2008/.
-A discussion of poverty and climate change in relation to Timor-Leste is at http://hdrstats.undp.org/countries/country_fact_sheets/cty_fs_TMP.html.
+A discussion of poverty and climate change in relation to Timor-Leste has been removed from UNDP website but is archived here by La'o Hamutuk.

 The following statistical information for Timor-Leste is from the UNDP 2007/8 Human Development Report.
 In most cases, the information was collected in 2005.
 The link from each item will take you to that statistic for all countries.
 For reference, we have also included the values from the previous year.
 In a few cases, the numbers make no sense or changes from year to year seem unreasonable, but these figures are what was reported by UNDP.